 playwriting, screenwriting, comedy, contemporary american theater, historical drama/comedy, contemporary Latina/o playwrights, contemporary playwrights of color, performing arts management

-Kristoffer Diaz wrote on the Netflix original seriesGLOW,which will debut in 2017.
+Kristoffer Diaz was the story editor for the Netflix original seriesGLOW,which debuted in the summer of 2017.

 Diaz served as the first Playwright-in-Residence at Temple University, where he was commissioned to write Reggie Hoops, an original full-length play for the MFA Acting Program.